 Who Do You Say that He is?

-Nearly two thousand years ago, Jesus asked the question, “What do you think of the Christ?
+Over 2000 ago, Jesus asked the question, “What do you think of the Christ?
 Whose Son is He?”
 (Matthew 22:42).
 A person’s answer to that question can determine his or her eternal destiny.

 The Apostle John declares Jesus’ preexistence in John 1:1, “In the beginning was the Word, and the Word was with God, and the Word was God.”
 Jesus says He is “the Alpha and Omega, the Beginning and the End” (Revelation 1:8).
 Jesus reigns eternally and exists before all things (see Hebrews 1:8, Colossians 1:17).